Aunmag/sea-battle/README.md

 ### About

-This is my first game since 2016.03.12.
-While I was been learning GUI I decided to make this test project.
-Just worked only with code.
+This is my first game (text-based) since 2016.03.12.
+While I was been learning GUI I decided to make this test project to work with code only.

 For now AI can't distinguish and chase damaged ships.
-To compensate this AI has (intuition) 0.02 chance to see your one unit ship.
+I'll improve it later.

-You can't put your new ships manually.
-In the begging you only can regenerate random positions of ships.
+Notice that you can't arrange your ships manually.
+In the begging you can only shuffle their position randomly.

 - [Download](https://github.com/Aunmag/sea-battle/releases/)